What is the project?

 - A pre-labeled refrigerator magnet with your sample number.

-Collect a water sample and enter information about your well onto Anecdata.org (more information on the reverse).
+Collect a water sample and enter information about your well onto Anecdata.org.
 Send your sample back to school with your child.
 Your sample will be shipped to the Dartmouth Trace Element Analysis Core and analyzed for 13 contaminants, including arsenic.
 After a few weeks, results will be uploaded by project coordinators to the All About Arsenic project on Anecdata and you will be able to check them whenever you want.
 Use the refrigerator magnet your child’s teacher sent home to keep track of your sample number.
 If you have any questions about your results, you can: